 We demonstrate through simulations the performance of our designed cache placement algorithms over randomly generated network topologies.
-We first compare the relative quality of the solutions returned by CGA and DGA.
-Then, we turn our attention to application level performance in complex
+We first compare the relative quality of the solutions returned by CGA and its distributed algorithm DGA.
+Then, we turn our attention to application level performance in complex network settings, and evaluate our designed DGA with respect to a naive distributed algorithm and the HybridCache algorithm [31] using the ns-2 simulator [10].